 Much of Upper Park is sensitive, undeveloped canyon land and has special rules for use.
 Please follow them.
 They are imposed for the continued good health of the park and for the safety of the public.

 One of the park's longest-lasting claims to fame is that the original Hollywood movie, Adventures of Robin Hood, starring Errol Flynn and company, was filmed there among the majestic oaks and sycamores in 1938.
 It's easy to see why: This urban forest is unmatched.
-The park's theatrical tradition continues every summer with the annual late-summer Shakespeare in the Park productions in Cedar Grove.

 For outdoor exercise, Bidwell Park is a premier choice of venues.
 A significant stretch of South Park Drive is closed to automobile traffic, so bicyclists, joggers, skaters and pedestrians share the wide, paved street unbothered by motor vehicles.
 There are also multitudes of dirt trails, both in Lower and Upper Park, for jogging, mountain biking, horseback riding and hiking.